 Puyallup's Cost-Share Rain Garden Program provides opportunities to homeowners to install GSI at their home, reducing their impervious footprint in our watershed and helping to reduce stormwater runoff.

-Sixty-two!....is how many rain gardens were installed in the first four years of the City's Rain Garden Program after it began in 2009, laying the foundation for the now cost-share structured program.
-Funding for this program was and continues through Department of Ecology grants as well as donations from local businesses and individuals.
-Please read about each of the demonstration cluster installations to learn more about our project supporters.
+Sixty-two!....is how many rain gardens that were installed in just the first four years of the City's Rain Garden Program after it began in 2009, laying the foundation for the now cost-share structured program.
+Look through the links for past demonstration cluster installations on the left, or view our Google map showing all the past program's rain gardens.

 Landscape Contractors that have not previously worked with the City in the Rain Garden Program are encouraged to learn about GSI and be added to our Pre-Approved Contractors list.
 To do so, first contact Joy Rodriguez via email or call 253-841-5549.
 Contractors will need to attend a GSI workshop, then meet to discuss additional aspects of the programs.